 - Day excursion along the Karakoram Highway: Ghez Canyon, Mt Kongur and Mt Muztagata, Lake Karakol

 We depart early this morning to what – with Kyrgyzstan – constitutes the most scenically spectacular area we visit in our tour.
 Our journey takes us through a region where the massive mountain ranges of the Pamirs, Karakorum, Hindu Kush, Kunlun Range and Himalayas meet in an immense alpine knot separating east and west Central Asia.
 This is arguably the most topographically dramatic place anywhere in the world.
 We pass through the Ghez Canyon, into a wild desert landscape, and then into pastures at the bases of the two highest mountains in the Kunlun Range that skirts the Taklimakan to the south, separating it from the Tibetan Plateau.
-These great peaks are Mt Kongur (7719 metres: 25,326 ft) which was first climbed only as late as the 1980s (25 years after it was first attempted), and Maztagata (7546 metres: 24,918 ft).
+These great peaks are Mt Kongur (7719 metres: 25,326 ft) which was first climbed only as late as the 1980s (25 years after it was first attempted), and Muztagata (7546 metres: 24,918 ft).
 We are travelling on the Karakoram Highway which links China and Pakistan, following the age-old route of traders, Buddhist monks and invaders who passed between Central Asia and the Indian sub-continent.
-At the foot of Mount Maztagata we reach Karakol Lake, known popularly as the ‘father of glaciers’ (elevation of 3,600m: 11,808 ft).
+At the foot of Mount Muztagata we reach Karakol Lake, known popularly as the ‘Farther Ice Mountain’ (elevation of 3,600m: 11,808 ft).
 Here we stop for a picnic lunch before making the return journey back to Kashgar.
 (Overnight Kashgar) BLD

 Naryn, Kyrgyzstan - 1 night